"The Ministry of Magic wishes you a pleasant day..."

 The Black Sheep of the Weasley family.
 At the start of the series, Percy is a pompous, ambitious prefect with No Sense of Humor.
 Oh wait, did we mention he's a prefect?
 Well, he's a prefect, in case that hadn't been mentioned.
 He's The Dutiful Son who thinks himself the "respectable" one in the family.
 His self-important manner made him the target of teasing from his younger siblings, making him a bit of a Butt Monkey.
 Molly continuously failed to make the twins, Ron, and Ginny view Percy as a role model, but not through lack of trying.
 Basically, his portrayal in the early books was that of an officious twit, but this was Played for Laughs and he was mostly a sympathetic character.After finishing Hogwarts, he joined the Ministry of Magic, and this is when he Took a Level in Jerkass.
 When Voldemort returned, he chose to believe Fudge over Harry, leading him to become estranged from the rest of the family.
 Even after the Ministry acknowledged Voldemort was back, Percy continued to give his family the silent treatment and seemed to have become an unthinking cog in the Ministry's machine.
 At the end of Deathly Hallows, he pulls a Changed My Mind, Kid and returns to his family and to the side of good.Also, he was a prefect.
 We mentioned that, right?note "Yes, you did, but you forgot to mention that I was head boy!" - Percy Ignatius Weasley, Personal Under-Secretary to the Minister for Magic

-Demoted to Extra: After the third movie, his only appearances consist of non-speaking cameos in Phoenix and Hallows, Part 2.
+Demoted to Extra: He wasn't all that big a player in the books, usually being involved in the side-plots, but his estrangement from his family was a poignant reminder of what Dumbledore always said about Voldemort's gift for dividing loyalties.
+After the third movie, his only appearances consist of non-speaking cameos in Phoenix and Hallows, Part 2.
 Unless you watch the backgrounds, you wouldn't even notice he's there and is apparently still going through his book plotline, albeit almost entirely off-screen.

 Dude, Where's My Respect?: It seemed only Molly gave Percy the respect he believed he deserved, and often told the twins they'd do well to take a page out of his book.
 Even his dad would sometimes snicker at the cracks the twins made at him.

-Green-Eyed Monster: In Goblet of Fire, it's briefly mentioned that Percy is envious of the more relaxed and familiar relationship Harry had with Cornelius Fudge.
-Until Fudge and the Ministry tried turning Harry and Dumbledore into pariahs.
+Green-Eyed Monster: In Goblet of Fire, it's briefly mentioned that Percy is envious of the more relaxed and familiar relationship Harry had with Cornelius Fudge, until the Ministry tried turning Harry and Dumbledore into pariahs.

 Which is Lampshaded by Fred immediately after.
 Who is then tragically killed a second later by Death Eaters.

-Not so Above It All: In "Prisoner of Azkaban" he makes a ten galleon bet with his girlfriend that Griffindor will beat Ravenclaw in the upcoming Quiditch match.
+Not so Above It All: In "Prisoner of Azkaban" he makes a ten galleon bet with his girlfriend that Gryffindor will beat Ravenclaw in the upcoming Quidditch match.
 He then begs Harry not to lose the match because he hasn't got ten galleons.

 A Ministry official who is initially head of the Department of Magical Law Enforcement.
 He is put under the Imperius Curse by the Death Eaters and made Minister for Magic when Voldemort takes over the Ministry.
 He participates in the Battle of Hogwarts but is beaten by Percy Weasley, and later by Percy and Arthur.

 Meaningful Name: "Pius" is Latin and means, among other things, "devoted to order."
-Pius was also the name of several popes, one of whom created the Inquisition, not to mention Pius XII and his behavior during WW 2.
+Pius was also the name of several popes, one of whom created the Inquisition.
 "Thicknesse" sounds like "thickness" and can be broken into "thick nesse" (thick tongue) referring to his speaking abilities.

 Albert Runcorn is a massive, deep-voiced man who works at the Ministry.
 Under Voldemort's dictatorship, he is charged with investigating and persecuting Muggle-born witches and wizards, which makes him a favorite of Umbridge, but an enemy of Arthur Weasley.
 He is known to have falsified wizards' family trees when he considers them a political enemy.
 When the Trio infiltrated the Ministry of Magic, Harry disguised himself as Runcorn.
 In this disguise, Harry finds that many of his allies are being tracked by the Ministry, and he later steals the locket of Slytherin from Umbridge.